Brașov: Stephanopolis, Orașul Stalin

-Another historical name used for Brașov is Stephanopolis, 'from "Stephanos", crown, and "polis", city.
+Another historical name used for Brașov is Stephanopolis, from "Stephanos", crown, and "polis", city.

-From 1950 to 1960, during part of the Communist period in Romania, the city was called Orașul Stalin (Stalin City), lit.
-"Stalin City", after the Soviet leader Joseph Stalin, and was the capital of Stalin Region.
-The name change occurred on 22 August 1950, when Constantin Ion Parhon, the nominal Head of State at the time, issued a decree whereby Brașov was renamed "in honor of the great genius of working humanity, the leader of the Soviet people, the liberator and beloved friend of our people, Joseph Vissarionovich Stalin".
+On 22 August 1950, Brașov was renamed Orașul Stalin (lit.
+Stalin City) after Joseph Stalin.
+Constantin Ion Parhon, the nominal Head of State at the time, decreed the city be renamed "in honour of the great genius of working humanity, the leader of the Soviet people, the liberator and beloved friend of our people, Joseph Vissarionovich Stalin".
+The city's name reverted to Brașov in 1960.

 History

 The oldest traces of human activity and settlements in Brașov date back to the Neolithic age (about 9500 BCE).
 Archaeologists working from the last half of the 19th century discovered continuous traces of human settlements in areas situated in Brașov: Valea Cetății, Pietrele lui Solomon, Șprenghi, Tâmpa, Dealul Melcilor, and Noua.
 The first three locations show traces of Dacian citadels; Șprenghi Hill housed a Roman-style construction.
-The last two locations had their names applied to Bronze Age cultures — Schneckenberg ("Hill of the Snails"; Early Bronze Age) and Noua ("The New"; Late Bronze Age).
+The last two locations had their names applied to Bronze Age cultures—Schneckenberg ("Hill of the Snails"; Early Bronze Age) and Noua ("The New"; Late Bronze Age).

 Transylvanian Saxons played a decisive role in Brașov's development and were invited by Hungarian kings to develop towns, build mines, and cultivate the land of Transylvania at different stages between 1141 and 1300.
 The settlers came primarily from the Rhineland, Flanders, and the Moselle region, with others from Thuringia, Bavaria, Wallonia, and even France.

 In 1211, by order of King Andrew II of Hungary, the Teutonic Knights fortified the Burzenland to defend the border of the Kingdom of Hungary.
 On the site of the village of Brașov, the Teutonic Knights built Kronstadt – 'the City of the Crown'.
 Although the crusaders were evicted by 1225, the colonists they brought in long ago remained, along with local population in three distinct settlements they founded on the site of Brașov: